Distinguishing Ordered Phases using Machine Learning and Classical Shadows: Performing the feature selection

 \subsection{Feature selection in the Kitaev-Heisenberg model}

-As described in Sec. \ref{KHmodel}, the Kitaev-Heisenberg model exhibits two KSL phases as well as trivial and symmetry-breaking phases.
-It is thus crucial to differentiate between these phases to achieve more effective clustering.
-To classify these phases, we can compute the expected value of the plaquette operator using the derandomized classical shadows protocol, which is particularly well-suited for this analysis \cite{huang2021efficient}.
-The results we present from now on refer to an $N = 2L = 12$ spin Kitaev-Heisenberg ladder.
+For the analysis of the Kitaev-Heisenberg model, our initial approach is to examine the two-spin correlators.
+Although these correlators are typically essential for constructing phase diagrams with different types of magnetic order, they prove to be insufficient for detecting the spin liquid phases in the Kitaev-Heisenberg ladder.
+In this case, one could start with pair correlations and progressively extend the investigation to include higher-order terms.
+Phases of different natures may require correlations of a higher order; for instance, we expect quantum spin nematic phases, not observed in the models studied in this work, to be associated with correlators that involve spins on four sites \cite{shannon2006nematic}.

-As illustrated in Fig. \ref{PlaquetteOperator}, the plaquette operator acquires a nonzero expectation value of order unity inside the KSL phases.
-One can clearly observe a region around $\phi = 0.5\pi $ and a larger region around $\phi = 1.5\pi$ where the values deviate from zero.
-This allows us to distinguish between the spin liquid and ordered phases across the $\phi$ domain.
+However, for the Kitaev-Heisenberg model, we can take advantage of the fact that the expectation value of the plaquette operator, which can be understood as a six-spin correlator, had already been identified in the literature as a good indicator of phase transitions, as illustrated in Fig. \ref{PlaquetteOperator}.
+The plaquette operator acquires a nonzero expectation value of order unity inside the KSL phases.
+One can clearly identify a narrow region within the interval $\phi \in [0.48\pi, 0.53\pi]$, as well as a broader region within $\phi \in [1.37\pi, 1.57\pi]$, where the values exhibit noticeable deviations from zero.
+These deviations serve as clear indicators to distinguish between the spin liquid and ordered phases throughout the $\phi$ domain.
+Furthermore, the plaquette operator can be efficiently estimated through the derandomized classical shadows protocol \cite{huang2021efficient}, which offers a particularly suitable framework for this type of analysis.

-For the ordered phases, we need to choose which types of correlations to examine, for the same reasons discussed previously.
-Here, we will focus on the ``quadrant correlations'' shown in Fig. \ref{correlation quadrant}.
-This set includes correlations between NN spins on the same rung and on the each leg, as well as NNN spins along the diagonals throughout the ladder of length $N/2$.
-The number of observables to be estimated for each value of $\phi$ is given by $N_{\mathcal{O}} = 3N - 6$, resulting in a required number of snapshots given by
+Conversely, for the ordered phases, an initial analysis could consider all two-spin correlations.
+However, for the same reasons discussed in Section \ref{Feature_selection_ANNNI}, we restrict our analysis to the "quadrant correlations" shown in Fig. \ref{correlation quadrant}.
+This set includes correlations between (NN) spins on the same rung and on each leg, as well as (NNN) spins along the diagonals of the ladder.
+For a ladder of length $N/2$, the number of observables to be estimated for each value of $\phi$ is given by $N_{\mathcal{O}} = 3N - 6$, requiring a total number of snapshots given by